 As a mutual organisation, the Society's membership consists of individuals who are also the Society's customers.
 The Society is committed to open communication with customers and welcomes views at the branches and by email.
 The Society seeks member feedback via customer satisfaction surveys to ensure it continues to improve its service to members both now and in the future.
-The Society will continue to consider how best to improve its engagement with its membership during 2023 including through the use of customer and market research.
+During the year, the Society signed up to Smart Money People, the UK's dedicated financial services review site, to elicit more feedback on the customer experience.
+It also conducted an in-depth customer research exercise to understand member needs and perceptions of the Society to help inform its future plans.
+In 2024 the Society will launch a new regular e-magazine to members, sharing Society news and details of its work in the community.